Object Group Isolation Keys

 The following topics provide an overview of how to identify when object group configurations can benefit from isolation keys, and how to configure object groups to use isolation keys.

-After you create object groups with isolation key rules, you can create Refinery views that show the data for only one or more isolation key slices, as described in Creating a View for Isolated Data.
-End users of that view can query or visualize the data for the associated isolation key(s), but not other data.
+After you create object groups with isolation key rules, you create Refinery views that show the data for one or more isolation key slices, as described in Creating a View for Isolated Data.
+End users of that view can query or visualize the data for the associated isolation key(s), without seeing the data for any other isolation keys.